Mika-Rsbg/project_encryption/README.md

 # Project Encryption

 Welcome to the encryption_project GitHub repository!
 This repository contains Python code for various encryption methods.
-Currently, the Caesar cipher is fully implemented, the Enigma cipher and decipher is in progress, while the Public Key, and Vigenère ciphers are placeholders that will be completed in the future.
+Currently, the Caesar cipher is fully implemented, the Enigma cipher and decipher are in progress, while the Public Key and Vigenère ciphers are placeholders that will be completed in the future.

 ## Contents